huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ## Override configuration options when using single file loading

 Override the default model or pipeline configuration options when using `from_single_file` by passing in the relevant arguments directly to the `from_single_file` method.
-Any argument that is supported by the Model or Pipeline class can be configured in this way
+Any argument that is supported by the model or pipeline class can be configured in this way:

 ```python
 from diffusers import StableDiffusionXLImg2ImgPipeline